top of page

 People often go with a wire crate because it can be “adjustable,” fitting the pup’s size as it grows.
 How?
 With a wire panel that can be moved to either enlarge or shrink the area that the puppy can use.
 This, of course, precludes an airline-style crate.
 But I’ve known some puppy owners to switch from wire to airline once the pup attains it’s full size.

-Get out a tape measure and figure your dog’s size.
+Get out the tape measure and figure your dog’s size.
 Don’t forget to add inches for your dog’s “comfort “zone.”
 Don’t cram your dog in a space it won’t be happy in.

 Imagine yourself in your bedroom where the ceiling is low and you have to duck your head the whole time you’re in there.
-Uncomfortable, isn’t it?
-Image how your dog would feel with his “ceiling” being so low.
-Or short.
-Or narrow.
+Uncomfortable.
+Image how your dog would feel with his “ceiling” as low.
+Or too short.
+Or too narrow.

-There are a number of new versions of dog crates showing up in the marketplace, some very sturdy ones as well.
+There are a number of new versions of dog crates showing up in the marketplace these days, some very sturdy ones as well.
 All serve the same purpose.

 0 comments